Team Canada Climate Action Resources

 Green Sports Day

 The COC has previously been recognized for work undertaken to reduce carbon emissions.
-In 2020 and 2021, the COC was among a small group of NOCs (five in 2020, seven in 2021) that received IOC Carbon Action Awards, which were created to inspire climate action by recognizing the sustainability efforts of sports organizations within the Olympic Movement.
+In 2020 and 2021, the COC was among a small group of NOCs to receive IOC Carbon Action Awards, which were created to inspire climate action by recognizing the sustainability efforts of sports organizations within the Olympic Movement.
 Having demonstrated its efforts to start reducing its greenhouse gas emissions, the COC was rewarded with carbon offsets and has been considered carbon neutral for two years.

-Here are some examples of initiatives the COC has taken that contributed to the IOC Carbon Action Awards:
+Here are some examples of initiatives the COC has taken that contributed to the IOC Climate Action Awards:

-• In 2021, the Canadian Olympic School Program renewed its Greenest Olympic Games resource for students and teachers across the country.
+- In 2021, the Canadian Olympic School Program renewed its Greenest Olympic Games resource for students and teachers across the country.
 Since it was first launched in 2019, this resource has been widely downloaded, including in other countries such as the United States, Kenya, and South Africa.
-The COC is proud of the success for this resource and the number of children it has reached.

-• The COC continues to explore partnering with companies and organizations who share sustainability values and are actively engaged in making a difference towards climate issues.
-These include: lululemon, Toyota, Canadian Tire, and Petro-Canada.
+- The COC continues to explore partnering with companies and organizations who share sustainability values and are actively engaged in making a difference towards climate issues.